 Notice to students enrolled in a 10-week course: Penn State policy allows a tuition refund of 20% through the fourth week upon withdrawal of the class and 0% during the fifth; however, per Oregon statute, Oregon residents can receive a 10% tuition refund through the fifth week.
 Please contact the World Campus Bursar Office for more information at 814-863-8300 or firstname.lastname@example.org.

 Under the 2011 amendments to the Texas Education Code, The Pennsylvania State University is excluded from requirements "to have either a license or exemption from the Agency (Texas Workforce Commission) prior to enrolling Texas residents."
 As such, students may enroll but note that the University is not regulated in Texas under Chapter 132 of the Texas Education Code.

 The University is classified as a State-Related Commonwealth University by the Pennsylvania Department of Education and receives an annual appropriation from the state government.
 The Middle States Commission on Higher Education is the University's accreditor.
 Also, Colleges and Campuses across the University have various professional accreditations for their programs.

-Pennsylvania State University is authorized by the Washington Higher Education Coordinating Board (HECB) and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
-This authorization is subject to periodic review and authorizes Pennsylvania State University to offer field placement components for specific degree programs.
+Pennsylvania State University is authorized by the Washington Student Achievement Council and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
+This authorization is subject to periodic review and authorizes The Pennsylvania State University to offer field placement components for specific degree programs.

-The HECB may be contacted for a list of currently authorized programs.
-Authorization by the HECB does not carry with it an endorsement by the board of the institution or its programs.
-Any person desiring information about the requirements of the act or the applicability of those requirements to the institution may contact the HECB at P.O.
+The Council may be contacted for a list of currently authorized programs.
+Authorization by the Council does not carry with it an endorsement by the Council of the institution or its programs.
+Any person desiring information about the requirements of the act or the applicability of those requirements to the institution may contact the Council at P.O.
 Box 43430, Olympia, WA 98504-3430.